-Raffi Besalyan is pleased to announce that he will be recording a new solo album of works by Rachmaninoff and Armenian composer Arno Babajanian at the end of this April for GRAMMY® Award-Winning record label Sono Luminus.
+Raffi Besalyan is pleased to announce that he signed with GRAMMY® Award-Winning record label Sono Luminus.
+He will be recording a new solo album of works by Rachmaninoff and Armenian composer Arno Babajanian in late April.
 Stay tuned for more details!

 Raffi Besalyan performed a sold out recital in honor of the 110th anniversary of composer Aram Khachaturian at the Armenian Embassy in Washington D.C.
 Jerome Barry, the founder and director of The Embassy Series stated “It was a magnificent concert and everyone just loved it.
 What a great artist!
 Fabulous program and I was very proud to sponsor it, as was the Ambassador.”